praveenpuglia/shadow-dom-in-depth/README.md

 > Heads Up!
 It's all about the V1 Spec.

+This document is more yours than it is mine.
+It makes me happy that it has been able to help people.
+To do better I moved this document from [the original gist](https://gist.github.com/praveenpuglia/0832da687ed5a5d7a0907046c9ef1813) to this repo so multiple people can work together and improve it.

+If you like what you find here, please create issues with ideas as to what more can we add to this repository.
+Like examples, images, graphical representations for the terminologies etc via issues.
+Let's make everyone love the platform :)

 ## What's New?

 * Examples.
 I am putting examples that'll help everyone understand it better, step by step.
 [Check them out.](./examples)

 Let me know if a "Everything you need to know about Custom Elements" document like this one would help you.
 If so, I'll put one up 👨‍💻.

 ## Browser Support